ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Specifying Transport Properties {#selection-props}

-A Preconnection Object holds properties reflecting the application's requirements and preferences for the transport.
+A Preconnection object holds properties reflecting the application's requirements and preferences for the transport.
 These include Selection Properties for selecting protocol stacks and paths, as well as Connection Properties and Message Properties for configuration of the detailed operation